By Bruce A. Smith

 We looked just like astronauts, really, although maybe not quite as puffy.
 Our suits were certainly much thinner than Eric’s, though.
 Our suits were designed specifically for the type of protection we needed: alpha and beta dust, three-five days post-nuke, whereas Eric’s was the kind that you could walk into a nuclear accident and shake hands with the plutonium.

-Our specific job was to “first respond” the Union Hill neighborhood.
+Our specific job was to “first respond” the Dorchester Hill neighborhood.
 First respond meant “Contact, Inform, and Assist.”
 Our area was the five blocks north of Unity to Hamilton, the fourteen blocks east to the lake area, the two blocks west that included what was left of Shannon Street and the downhill side of Marion, South, and Dorchester Streets, and ten blocks south along the Granite Street-Heywood corridor to Derby Street and then over to Massasoit.

 Worcester City Police from its station at Grafton and Arcadia, and Mass-Fire and Rescue airlifted into Lake Quinsigamond State Park, covered everything else on the Eastside, traveling along the Grafton Street corridor south to Route 20 and north to U-Mass Medical on Route 9.
 FEMA and the Mass National Guard concentrated on everything else north and west.

 Thus, Unity had responsibility for an approximate sixty-block area, with over three-hundred homes and a few small apartment buildings.
 All told we had a potential of 2,500 neighbors to check out.
 Our first priority was to scout for towels on front doors or other signs of distress.

 “Can I drive?”
 Ryan asked, as I headed to the driver’s side of the Gator.

 “I know how to drive.
 C’mon, Dave, I’ve been driving since I was a kid.”